besmirzanaj/ansible-rsyslog-logzio/README.md

 rsyslog_logzio_api_token: "YOUR_API_CODE_HERE"
 ```

-Include this variables in the playbook with the vars setting:
+Include these variables in the playbook with the vars setting in the role.
+See below an example.
+Role will not work without these variables

 Dependencies